navpil/gupai/docs/Readme.md

 # Plan of which games to implement

+Chinese dominoes are called GuPai 骨牌, Korean dominoes are called GolPae 골패

 ## Connecting games

 These games are the most similar to the European dominoes.